Top 15 Low GI Indian Recipes, Veg Glycemic Index Recipes

 A food with a glycemic index of less than 55 is considered a Low Glycemic food while 56 to 69 is Moderate and over 70 is considered High.
 Most of the vegetables, dals and legumes, nuts, oilseeds, milk and products and some fruits are relatively low on GI.

-Least desirable foods (High GI) Glucose, White bread, Honey, Cornflakes, Potatoes (mashed or baked), Rice (short grain, white), Fruit drinks, Regular soft drinks, Sweetened juices, Dates, Raisins.
+Least desirable foods (High GI) include Glucose, White bread, Mida, Honey, Cornflakes, Potatoes (mashed or baked), Rice (short grain, white), Fruit drinks, Regular soft drinks, Sweetened juices, Dates and Raisins.

-Moderately desirable foods (Moderate GI) Beetroot, Banana, Sweet corn, Mango, Papaya, Pineapple Yam, Peas, Figs, Brown rice, White Rice, Muesli
+Moderately desirable foods (Moderate GI) include Beetroot, Banana, Sweet corn, Mango, Papaya, Pineapple Yam and Peas.

-Most desirable foods (Low GI) Wheat grain, Oats, Barley, Bulgar wheat, Bajra , Pulses, Beans, Curd, Paneer, Soy milk, Soybean, Nuts and oil seeds (Peanuts, Sesame, Flax seeds etc.).
-Other vegetables, Apples, Oranges, Grapes, Guavas, Lemons, Limes, Peaches, Pears, Berries, Oranges.
+Most desirable foods (Low GI) include Wheat grain, Oats, Barley, Bulgur wheat, Quinoa, Pulses, Beans, Curd, Paneer, Nuts and oil seeds (Peanuts, Almonds, Walnuts, Sesame, Flax seeds etc.).
+Other vegetables, Apples, Oranges, Grapes, Guavas, Lemons, Limes, Peaches, Amla, Grapefruit, Pears, Berries and Oranges.

 Effects of eating High Glycemic Foods.